AlexanderTerp/misc-programs/Algorithms/End sort/README.md

 Likewise, it also contains 'rng.py', which again is just a small generic program that generates random numbers in a text file to test the algorithm on.

+See the dev branch for active changes.
+Currently, the master branch can sort seemingly any list of numbers correctly, although funnily enough not via the intended process.

 TODO:
 - Implement new sorting method.
 - Expand on comments and documentation.